• Share this on:

 Agricultural practices

 When assessing environmental risks related to the agricultural practices of your fruit, vegetables or nuts suppliers, you should probably start by estimating the used nitrogen fertilisers.
-In fruit and vegetable growing, nitrous oxide emitted from synthetic fertilisers is responsible for most of the total agricultural greenhouse gas emissions.
-However, in the case of organic production where manure is used as the main fertiliser, GHG emissions are much smaller.
+In fruit and vegetable growing, nitrous oxide emitted from synthetic fertilisers and manure is responsible for most of the total agricultural greenhouse gas emissions.
 Along with fertilisers, you should also estimate the emissions from the agricultural machinery used.

 As the next step, you can identify water consumption through irrigation practices.
 Intensive irrigation can lead to water scarcity, putting production at risk.
 Last, you can estimate the frequency and quantity of pesticide applications.
 If not used or discarded properly, pesticides easily contaminate the air, soil and water.
 Also, they can harm biodiversity by killing other animals instead of only pests (bees, birds, worms, etc.).

-One example of water scarcity risk is the case of the Iranian production of pistachios.
-A semi-arid area of Rafsanjan is one of the most important pistachio-producing areas, with over 110 thousand ha of pistachio orchards.
+One example of water scarcity risk is the case of pistachio production in Rafsanjan (Iran).
 More than 95% of water in this region is used to irrigate pistachio orchards.
 Intensive use of water has led to an increase in well depths.
-In the last 30 years, the average depth of wells went from 20 m to over 300 m.
+In the last 30 years, the average depth of wells has gone from 20 m to over 300 m.
 Today, Rafsanjan faces a severe water scarcity and pistachio production is decreasing.

 Energy consumption